gvsurenderreddy/slax-vz/README.md

 slax-vz
 =======

-slax scripts created for verizon
+This Repository is created to host scripts developed in slax (hence the name slax-vz).
+These scripts are exclusively developed for verizon.